pjournal/mef05-liophire/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can get to the page of the assignment through ___[this link](https://pjournal.github.io/mef05-liophire/Exercises_1.nb.html)___

-### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Assignment 3 - Week 5
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this assignment, there is csv file which contains information about Izmir's fish market prices.
-I used tidyverse, dplyr and ggplot2 to create some insights.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this assignment, there is a csv file which contains information about Izmir's fish market prices.
+I used tidyverse, dplyr and ggplot2 to create some insights using the data mentioned.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can get to the page of the assignment through ___[this link](https://pjournal.github.io/mef05-liophire/balik_hal_fiyatlari.nb.html)___
 <br>